menu icon

 Kitchen Ready Betty

-This beautiful salad is delicious and amazingly healthy!
-With just a few simple ingredients, you will have a no-hassle, cold side dish for your next family get together--or simply for a weeknight dinner, since this tasty side pairs well with so many proteins, including ham and grilled chicken.
+Made with just a few simple ingredients, this hassle-free, asparagus side dish is perfect for your next springtime gathering--or for a weeknight dinner, since it pairs well with so many proteins, including ham and grilled chicken.

 If you love fresh asparagus, this salad is for you!